 Note: Uber does operate in Vienna.

 Airbnb – There are many Airbnb listings offered throughout Vienna.
-On average expect to pay $74/night.
+(If you’re new to Airbnb, use my referral code for a $55 credit).

 Hotel Beethoven Wien – This four-star hotel is centrally located for a reasonable price.
 Close to the Naschmarkt, Museumsquartier, many coffee houses and great restaurants.
 My favorite part of my stay at Beethoven Wien was the weekend piano sessions where we were served complimentary champagne.